samualtnorman/hackmud-environment/README.md

 4. Run `pnpm install`

 > [!IMPORTANT]
 > Do not put this template in your hackmud folder.
-This will not work.
+This will not work.<br>Instead put this template somewhere you have easy access to like your desktop or home folder.

 > [!NOTE]
 > If you get an error message that looks like this: